Actuarial Science Advisory Board

 BYU – BA IN ECONOMICS

-Dave Sandberg is a VP & Corporate Actuary at Allianz Life in Minneapolis and previously was the appointed actuary for LifeUSA Insurance Company, a major writer of deferred and equity indexed annuities, where he worked from 1989 until LifeUSA’s purchase by Allianz Life in 1999.
+Dave Sandberg is a Senior Consultant with Charles Rivers Associates, specializing in expert witness work on life insurance topics.
+He is a former VP & Corporate Actuary with Allianz Life in Minneapolis and previously was the appointed actuary for LifeUSA Insurance Company, a major writer of deferred and equity indexed annuities, where he worked from 1989 until LifeUSA’s purchase by Allianz Life in 1999.
 Additional responsibilities have included GAAP & Statutory Reporting, Crediting Rate & Investment Strategies, Experience Analysis, Government Relations and Reinsurance.

 Since the late 1990’s, Dave has been actively engaged professionally in developing principles for insurance statutory reserve and capital requirements, as well as emerging risk management principles, in the US and abroad.

-He chairs the Insurance Regulation Committee of the International Actuarial Association, is a past President of the American Academy of Actuaries, and a current Board member for the Society of Actuaries and the Actuarial Foundation.
+He is a past President of the American Academy of Actuaries and a current Board member of the Society of Actuaries.
+He graduated from BYU with High Honors in 1981 in Economics with a minor in Philosophy and lives in the Twin Cities of Minnesota.

 BYU – BS IN STATISTICS/ACTUARIAL SCIENCE

-Allie Tomlinson currently serves as Chairman of the BYU Actuarial Advisory Board.
-She worked for Aetna and for the Beneficial Life Insurance Company before leaving the workforce to raise children.
+Allie Tomlinson has enjoyed providing service to BYU’s actuarial program for a number of years--as past Chair of the Advisory Board and as an Assistant Actuarial Program Coordinator.
+Earlier in her career, she worked for Aetna and for the Beneficial Life Insurance Company before leaving the workforce to raise children.
 At Aetna, she worked in the Health Insurance, 401(k), and Life Insurance Product Development areas.
 While at Beneficial Life, Allie’s responsibilities included Life Insurance Product Development & Management and Reinsurance roles.

-Allie is a Fellow of the Society of Actuaries and is a Member of the American Academy of Actuaries.
+Allie is a Fellow in the Society of Actuaries and is a Member of the American Academy of Actuaries.

 BYU – BS IN MATHEMATICS • BYU – MA IN ECONOMICS